earchibong/Springboot-EC2-Jenkins/README.md

 <br>

-## Here are my proposed steps for this configuration:
+## Here are my proposed steps for the ECS configuration:

 Here are the steps to set up a Jenkins CI/CD pipeline to AWS ECR and ECS for your Java Spring Boot app with MongoDB and Keycloak: